Culture Strategy

 Is Your Organisation Showing Signs of Cultural Dysfunction?

-In today’s world of Australian business leadership, culture isn’t just a “nice to have”—it’s the engine of performance.
-Culture shapes how people behave, solve problems, collaborate, and lead.
-But too many businesses fall into the same traps when trying to fix their culture.
+In today’s Australian business environment, culture isn’t a “nice to have.”
+It’s the engine of performance.
+Culture drives how people behave, collaborate, solve problems, and lead.
+Yet too many organisations fall into the same traps when trying to “fix” culture.

-Let’s unpack three of the most common workplace culture mistakes—and what you can do instead to create lasting team culture improvement.
+Here are three of the most common workplace culture mistakes — and what you can do instead to create a culture lasting team culture improvements that actually delivers results.

 Mistake 1: Talking Too Much About “Culture”

-Yes, this sounds ironic—but constantly talking about “culture” can backfire.
+It sounds ironic, but constantly talking about “culture” can backfire.
 For many employees, the word triggers defensiveness.
-It often signals a top-down change is coming, and people instinctively resist.
+It often signals that a top-down change is coming, and people instinctively resist.

-Instead of naming the culture problem outright, focus your conversations on purpose, goals, and vision.
+The better way: Shift the conversation.
+Focus discussions on purpose, goals, and vision.
 Ask your team:

-What kind of behaviour will help us deliver our strategy?
+• What behaviours will help us deliver our strategy?

-Mistake 2: Imposing a Culture From the Top Down
+Mistake 2: Imposing Culture From the Top Down

-Another common error in fixing company culture is trying to prescribe values and behaviours from the executive level.
-Even if those values are good, a “culture by decree” rarely sticks.
+Another common mistake is prescribing values and behaviours at the executive level and expecting everyone to adopt them.
+Even if those values are sound, a “culture by decree” rarely sticks.

 Why?
 Because people don’t buy into what they didn’t help build.